praveennhiremath/learning-library/developer-library/microservices-data-refactoring/collect-usage/collect-usage.md

 * An Oracle account
 * All previous labs successfully completed

+All the sql scripts and shell scripts available in 'microservices-data-refactoring/livelabs/datacollector-sts' which is cloned in Lab 1.

 ## Task 1: Log in to the SQL Worksheet

 When you ran the `setup.sh` script in the previous lab, it created a database user called `TKDRADATA` for you and granted that user the necessary permissions to complete the rest of the labs.

-1. Navigate to the Details page of the Autonomous Database that was provisioned by the `setup.sh` script.
+1. Login into Oracle Cloud as ADMIN with the password you entered during setup.
+Navigate to the Details page of the Autonomous Database that was provisioned by the `setup.sh` script.
 In this example, the database name is "DRADB."
 Click **Database Actions**.

   ![Image alt text](images/adb-main-page.png)